 Location: Cal State Los Angeles

-Co-sponsored by the Latin American Studies Center and the Latin American Society
+Co-sponsored by the Latin American Studies Center and the Latin American

 Campus Coordinator: Enrique Ochoa, History Dept.